 The greatest fairy stories

 As G. K. Chesterton remarked, ‘I left fairy stories lying on the floor of the nursery, and I have not found any books so sensible since.’
-Angela Carter, who reinvented the fairy tale in her collection The Bloody Chamber, observed that a fairy tale is a story where one king goes to another king to borrow a cup of sugar.
+Angela Carter, who reinvented the fairy tale in her collection The Bloody Chamber And Other Stories, observed that a fairy tale is a story where one king goes to another king to borrow a cup of sugar.
 The best fairy tales are timeless and yet forever modern, tapping into deeply held and widely shared emotions and moral attitudes.
 The following constitutes not an exhaustive list of the definitive fairy tales, but rather our attempt to pick the top ten greatest fairy stories.
 As ever, we welcome your suggestions in the comments for any notable omissions.
+The best anthology of classic fairy tales, because it contains both the stories and very informative scholarly introductions to them, is still The Classic Fairy Tales.

 ‘Puss in Boots’.
 A classic example of the fairy tale featuring ‘the animal as helper’, ‘Puss in Boots’ entered the canon of classic fairy tales when Charles Perrault included it in his 1697 collection of fairy stories, although like many of the greatest fairy tales, an earlier version can be found in the 1634 Pentamerone, a collection of oral folk tales compiled by Giambattista Basile.
 In the Perrault telling of this classic fairy tale, the booted cat shows his plucky and enterprising spirit and helps his poor hapless master to climb the social ladder.
 But his scheming involves some questionable behaviour and trickery…